-- A. Advising and representing the System, its Component Institutions, and their affiliated private support organizations, in matters related to wills, trusts, and estates, including but not necessarily limited to, planned giving by supporters of the institutions and the acceptance of donor gifts. - B. Advising as to wills, trusts, and estates and the creation of legal instruments and structuring of mechanisms to best protect and enhance the growth of donated or other funds.
+- A. Advising and representing the System, its Component Institutions, and their affiliated private support organizations, in matters related to wills, trusts, and estates, including but not necessarily limited to, planned giving by supporters of the institutions and the acceptance of donor gifts, handling Cy Pres issues regarding scholarships and other gifts, donations, etc. to System and its Component Institutions. - B. Advising as to wills, trusts, and estates and the creation of legal instruments and structuring of mechanisms to best protect and enhance the growth of donated or other funds.